 Scott Feinberg has a well-earned reputation as one of the country's best and most trusted reporters covering the Hollywood scene.
 Since 2011, he has served as an awards columnist and podcast host for the preeminent entertainment trade paper and website The Hollywood Reporter, where he gives his readers an insider's perspective of the annual Oscar, Emmy and Tony races.
 His best showings came in 2006 and 2013, when he correctly projected the winners in 21 of the 24 Oscar categories, tops among all pundits.
 Feinberg has won numerous honors for his blogging, hosting and reporting, and is currently writing a book a about the golden era of film, for which he has conducted nearly 500 interviews with key industry figures from across the decades and disciplines of the medium.

 Audrey Gruber is an accomplished investigative journalist, television producer and news executive whose career has spanned more than two decades at such media giants as CBS News, ABC News, CNN and Al Jazeera America, to name just a few.
 Her credits include such shows as "20/20," "Anderson Cooper 360," "Paula Zahn Show" and "The Early Show."
 Since December 2016, Gruber has served as vice president of original news programming and development at Spectrum (formerly Time Warner Cable), where she created and manages two award-winning weekly arts and cultural programs for the New York market.
 Before joining Spectrum, Gruber was executive producer of "Fuse," the only national daily news program dedicated to music.
-He worked has garnered an Emmy Award, Dupont Award and Peabody Award.
+Her work has garnered an Emmy Award, Dupont Award and Peabody Award.

 Jenna (Berger) Landi was named one of the 100 Greatest Teens in Los Angeles by the Los Angeles Times in 1999, and has never looked back.
 Since graduating from Brandeis with degrees in American studies, business and film studies, Landi has worked as an analyst and researcher at Nielsen, Google and, since February 2018, Pinterest.
 Along the way, she has earned a master's degree in behavioral science from the London School of Economics and Political Science, and a Google-Wharton Marketing Academy certificate from the University of Pennsylvania.